-The NRC undertakes the role of reviewing the independence status of the Directors which was described under Principle 2 above.
+The NRC undertakes the role of reviewing the independence status of the directors which was described under Principle 2 above.
 The independence of each director is reviewed prior to the appointment and thereafter, annually with reference to the principles and provisions set out in the Code and the SGX-ST Listing Manual.

-In the most recently held NRC meeting in May 2024, the NRC reviewed the independence of all independent directors, taking account on the respective independent directors' self-declarations and their performance on the Board and Board Committees.
-The NRC is satisfied that Mr. Kamil Ahmad Merican, Mr. Tay Beng Chai and Mr. Khoo Swee Peng are independent and free from any of relationships stated in the above relevant regulations.
+In the most recently held NRC meeting in May 2025, the NRC reviewed the independence of all independent directors, taking account on the respective independent directors' self-declarations and their performance on the Board and Board Committees.
+The NRC is satisfied that Mr. Kamil Ahmad Merican, Mr. Quah Ban Huat, Mr. Tay Beng Chai and Mr. Khoo Swee Peng are independent and free from any of relationships stated in the above relevant regulations.
 The aforesaid directors abstained from participating in the Board discussions and voting their respective status of independence.
-As explained under the Board Independence [Provision 2.1] above, Er.
-Dr. Lee Bee Wah will be considered non-independent following the conclusion of the forthcoming AGM.